Plugin Manager¶

 Create and bind to a Flask app¶

-Once your application is configured, bind it to a PluginManager
+Once your application is configured, bind it to a PluginManager instance to:

 from flask import Flask